Cat Water Fountain Buying Guide

 Ceramic Cat Water Fountains

-A ceramic water fountain is typically the most expensive among all types of cat water fountains – however, they are also the most aesthetically pleasing.
+A ceramic water fountain is typically the most expensive among all types of best cat water fountains – however, they are also the most aesthetically pleasing.
 Ceramic is the most hygienic material, as is does not absorb smells or leak anything harmful into the water.
 In addition, a ceramic cat water fountain can also be quite heavy, which is both good and bad – good because this means you kitty can’t really knock it down or flip it over, but bad for when you have to lift it to move it around or clean it.
 A ceramic pet fountain will also require extra care during cleaning (by hand or dishwasher).

 Things To Pay Attention To